bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 ## Readability

-In Software Engineering readability does not mean is it easy to read like English.
+A readable code does not necessarily equates with how easy it looks.
-It means how easy it is to reason about the code just by looking at them.
+Readability means whether the code can be read without any ambiguity.
 If you are experienced in dynamic programming languages like Python, JS, Ruby etc., it might sound crazy when I say that Rust is more readable than any dynamic programming language in most cases. *Imagine a function with 10 input parameters and 20 lines of code in a dynamic programming language*.